 In these exercises, we’ll explore a few ways of working with VS Code.
-If you haven’t already, make sure you’ve worked through the tutorials for installing python, conda, and VS Code, and for setting up R to work with Jupyter.
+If you haven’t already, make sure you’ve worked through our setup exercises!

 As we work through these exercises, we’ll be opening and working with a set of files you can download here called

 analyze_health_and_income.py.
 Does it open with appropriate syntax highlighting?

 To run this file, you will need to load three packages:

 condato install these packages (e.g. run

 Pick your interpreter!
 Python lets you select the Python installation you want to use when running Python files by clicking on the name of the currently selected Python installation along the bottom left.
 This will open a drop-down menu of available installations – select your

 'base': condainstallation – this is the default conda Python installation you have setup.

 First, run this file (as a single file) in your normal terminal by clicking the Green Arrow in the top right of the window of your .py file.
 Clicking this – rather than typing